puuska/Hackintosh-HP-Prodesk-400-G1/README.md

 ### First-time installation
 First of all, go to the UEFI settings and disable the serial port.
 Upgrade the BIOS to the newest possible version (currently the newest version is version no. [00.02.56, Rev.A](https://ftp.hp.com/pub/softpaq/sp96001-96500/sp96015.exe) which was released on the 30th of April 2019).
 Copy OpenCore to EFI partition or USB drive.
 In contrast to Clover, you need to have BOOT\bootx64.efi file.
+You will need to set SMBIOS as in
 Simply put your Big Sur install USB into any port and select Install macOS option in OpenCore.

 ### Issues